JetBrains/Qodana/topics/getting-started.md

 ## Analyze a project locally

-Start with [Qodana IntelliJ linter](about-qodana-intellij.md) or check out [other linters](linters.md) we provide.
+Start with any of the [provided linters](linters.md).
 For all linters the procedure is basically the same.

 ```shell
 docker run --rm -it -v <source-directory>/:/data/project/ \